chdir/fdshare/README.md

 * Hijacking files, pipes and sockets, open by other processes;

 all of that without invoking *busybox*, *sh* or like, without moving one's app to */system/app-priv/* and without writing custom native binaries to launch with *su*.
+Your app's process does not need to run with any special rights (such as rooted Dalvik instance etc.), but the device itself must be rooted.

 If you don't understand, how is this possible, you may want to read a bit about [Unix file descriptors](https://en.wikipedia.org/wiki/File_descriptor), as well as their use in Android (I recommend familiarizing yourself with [this post][2], concerning the later).

 Usage
 ======